knpuniversity/symfony4/knpu/ep3b-doctrine-relations/comment-entity.md

 As always, to have the *best* possible relationship with Doctrine, you should totally code along with me.
 Download the course code from this page.
-After you unzip the file, you'll you'll find a `start/` directory that will have the same code you see here.
+After you unzip the file, you'll find a `start/` directory that will have the same code you see here.
 Check out the `README.md` file for setup instructions, and the answer to this KnpU space riddle: